The completed SDSS-IV extended Baryon Oscillation Spectroscopic Survey: measurement of the growth rate of structure from the small-scale clustering of the luminous red galaxy sample: Results

 The fit to the quasi-linear scales only does not show the same degeneracy between $v_{\rm bc}$ and $\gamma_f$ since they no longer have the same effect on the clustering, and is broadly consistent with any value of $v_{\rm bc}$ since it ceases to be impactful on such large scales.
 However, the large scale fit is still able to recover a relatively tight constraint on $\gamma_f$ that can be compared directly to the linear growth rate, giving a measurement $f\sigma_8=0.408\pm0.038$, which is $1.4\sigma$ lower than the value expected from the 2018 Planck data for a flat $\Lambda$CDM model.

 We also examine the effect of excluding certain measurements from the fit.
 In the right panel of Fig.~\ref{fig:scales-probes} we show the constraints in $v_{\rm bc}-\gamma_f$ parameter space from the joint fit to only the monopole and projected correlation function, and the joint fit to the multipoles only.
 The multipole only fit is less sensitive to the degeneracy between $v_{\rm bc}$ and $\gamma_f$, but prefers a smaller value of $v_{\rm bc}$ and larger $\gamma_f$ compared to the full fit.
 On the other hand the joint fit of the monopole and projected correlation function, which contain similar clustering information but are sensitive and insensitive to the effects of RSD respectively, prefer a non-zero value of $v_{\rm bc}$ with much greater confidence, compensated by a low but less well constrained value of $\gamma_f$.
 As with the fits to different scales, the full fit lies in the overlap region produced by the different sensitivities of these measurements.
-It is interesting to note that \citet{Lange:2021} found a similar dependence on both the measurement scales and inclusion of the projected correlation function in their analysis of the small-scale clustering of the BOSS LOWZ sample.